phantomdiorama/burnt-sky/README.md

 ## FAQ

 Q: What is displayed?\
-A: Posts and quoted posts.
+A: Posts and quoted posts (labelled with a 🅠).
 This is equivalent to the Only Posts feed.

 Q: Images?\
 A: No. And not likely in the future.